rar-file/discord-id-lookup/README.md

 - download the project as a zip
 - go to your cloudflare pages
 - upload the zip file
-- and boom the code is now up
+- and boom your now self hosting the project!